photoprism/photoprism-docs/docs/funding.md

 the advice that what we do "already exists in America".

 If any of those organizations changes their mind, they are welcome to [reach out to us](mailto:hello@photoprism.org).

+The funding situation of popular Open Source projects is especially bitter in the face of massive money printing by central banks all over the world.
+Much of this goes to large corporations that buy back shares to the personal benefit of their managers and to investors that drive up housing costs.